arnav05/ArnavCoin/README.md

 # ArnavCoin
 A very simple python class for a block on blockchain.
-Created 3 initial blocks and printed data inside each block, and their hash values.
+Created 3 initial blocks and printed data inside each block, including hash values.